kercre123/jank-escape-pod/README.md

 cd jank-escape-pod
 sudo ./setup.sh

-#You should be able to just press enter for all of the settings, except the part where you enter an IP address or domain
+# You should be able to just press enter for all of the settings,
+# except the part where you must enter an IP address or domain
 ```

 To install the files created by the script onto the bot, run: